...

 Strategies for Getting a Good Night's Rest

 In our fast-paced world, sleep is sacrificed for productivity and late-night entertainment.
 But what many don’t realize is that prioritizing sleep isn’t just about physical health; it’s fundamental for maintaining solid mental well-being.
-Chronic sleep deprivation can significantly impact our mood, cognition, and emotional regulation, making it harder to cope with stress, anxiety, and even depression.
+Chronic sleep deprivation can significantly impact sleep quality, mood, cognition, and emotional regulation, making it harder to cope with stress, anxiety, and even depression.

 The Science of Sleep and Mental Health